ColeInc/mosa-twitter-dashboard-backend/README.md

 # twitter-dashboard-backend

 Node.js backend for Twitter Dashboard Platform.
-Interacting with Firebase for authentication &amp; database
+Interacting with Firebase for CRUD operations to db, authenticating with Twitter via OAuth 2.0, Zod for schema validation of incoming requests, and Jest/Supertest for unit testing.

 ## Dependencies